-I use two methods to identify PCID in this study.
-First, I check the reasons of independent director resignations from their resignation reports.
-If a firm reports its independent director as being politically connected.
-Second, for the other resigning independent directors, I use the most popular definition of political official in the literature: directors who are current or former (1) government officials, (2) members of the People's Congress (CPC), or (3) members of the People's Consultative Conference (CPPCC) (Chen, Li, Su, and Sun, 2011; Fan et al., 2007; Li, Meng, Wang, and Zhou, 2008).
+In order to identify PCIDs, I first collect the resignation reports of all resigning independent directors during the period of January 2013 to May 2017.
+Then I use the most popular definition of political official in the literature to identify PCID: directors who are current or former (1) government officials, (2) leaders of the People's Congress, or (3) leaders of the People's Consultative Conference.
 My final sample includes 418 treated firms that have PCID resignations and 418 controlled firms matched with the treatment group using propensity score matching.
 The sample period is from 2011 to 2016.
 I have three event dates (year) in this study.
 The first one is the issuance date of Regulation No.18 and the second one is the announcement date of PCID resignation, which is different across firms.
 Since the resignation of an independent director cannot take effect if the fraction of independent directors is less than one third until the firm appoints a new director, the third one is the actual leaving date (year) of the resigning PCID.

-This study has four main findings.
+This study has three main findings.
 First, the treatment group has significantly negative cumulative abnormal return (CAR) around release of Regulation No.18, especially in the longer event windows.
 This is consistent with the first hypothesis that firms with PCIDs decrease in firm value because of the new regulation.
 Second, treated firms have large and significantly positive CAR around announcement of PCID resignations, providing support to the political risk explanation.
-However, the cross-sectional regression of CAR shows that the value effect is significant for non-SOEs but not significant for SOEs.
-Third, using a difference-in-difference regression model, I find that firms' operating performance does not change after their PCIDs resign.
+However, the cross-sectional regression on CAR shows that the value effect is only significant for non-SOEs but not for SOEs.
+Third, using a difference-in-difference regression model, I find that firm's operating performance does not change after their PCIDs resign.
 This suggests that political connections built by PCIDs may not be so valuable for firm performance in China and casts doubt on the "helping hand" theory of political connections.
 On the contrary, political risk decreases significantly after PCIDs resign, providing further support to the political risk explanation.
-The sum-sample analysis shows that while non-SOEs decrease significantly in firm risk, SOEs' firm risk does not change, which is consistent with results from CAR analysis.
-One possible explanation for the different results is that SOEs have more other political connections than non-SOEs because of their special relation with the government.
+The subsample analysis shows that while non-SOEs decrease significantly in firm risk, SOEs' firm risk does not change.
+This is also consistent with results from CAR analysis.
+One possible explanation for the different results is that SOEs have more other political connections than non-SOEs because of their special relationship with the government.
 Even their PCIDs leave, they still have other connections and thus the same political risk.
-Fourth, corporate governance improves significantly after PCIDs resign.
-The improvement is more prominent for SOEs, possibly because SOEs have more serious governance problem before replacing PCIDs and one of the aims of the anti-corruption campaign is to curb corruption in SOEs.